 If you wish to remove your child from school for 1 week or longer for holidays etc then you must seek in writing permission to exempt your child from school.

-Department for Education and Child Development (DECD).
+Department for Education (DECD).

 The education department is now called DECD - the Department for Education & Children's Services.
 Telephone numbers for all offices and divisions of DECD are listed under "Department for...." in the White Pages Telephone Directory.